-- Coordination with other Oregon MPOs and ODOT on a new Household Activity Survey (Phases 1 and 2).
+- Coordination with other Oregon MPOs and ODOT on a new Household Activity Survey.
 Phase 1 ran from October 2021 until December 2021 to define the scoping of the project.
 Phase 2 which started in January 2022 ran through June 2022 and was dedicated to the design of the survey instrument, the methods to be used and testing.
-Discussions on Phase 3, Implementation, have been held since June to finalize all the details. - In 2020-2021, sensitivity testing of the Regional Travel Demand Model to modifications of land use, transportation services and socio-demographic inputs. - Meetings with ODOT and other partners to prepare for development of an activitybased model. - Updated the land use inputs (current and forecasts) used in the travel model. - Use of the Regional Travel Demand Model for planning studies, including the Cordon Road Corridor Study and City of Salem's "Our Salem" study.
-In 2022, the model was
+Phase 3, Implementation, takes place from Spring 2023 to Summer 2024. - Meetings with ODOT and other partners to prepare for development of an activity-

-- used in the development of the MTP and the Cherriots Long Range Transit Plan. - Developed online presentation of transportation systems and potential generators of vehicular congestion. - Updated the crash database and the online presentation of the data. - In 2020, SKATS developed a new GIS inventory of sidewalks along regional corridors and collectors.
-A similar inventory was completed in 2021 for regional bike facilities.
-The Regional Sidewalk Report shows facilities and gaps by jurisdiction, by road types, and the summary of the construction of new sidewalks between 2005 and 2020. - Used RITIS to produce new tables, figures, and maps for use in the Regional Operational Characteristics Report (ROCR). - Updated and revised the Regional Operational Characteristics Report to reflect the latest available data. - Update of the base year GIS land use data (to 2020), include Comprehensive Plan Designations. - Develop the SKATS long-range (20+ year) forecast and allocate to TAZs (Transportation Analysis Zones) in coordination with the local jurisdictions, using a Land Use Working Group. - Present forecasts to SKATS Committees for approval and use in the MTP update. - Began developing a PostgreSQL database to hold the traffic counts collected through Salem's Regional Traffic Control Center.
+- based travel demand model. - Use of the Regional Travel Demand Model for planning studies, including the Cordon Road Corridor Study and City of Salem's "Our Salem" study.
+In 2022, the model was used in the development of the MTP and the Cherriots Long Range Transit Plan. - Validated the model to reflect post-COVID transit ridership and align with the T-BEST model used by SAMTD as part of their Long Range Transit Plan. - Developed online presentation of transportation systems and potential generators of vehicular congestion. - Updated the crash database and the online presentation of the data. - SKATS updated a GIS inventory of sidewalks along regional corridors and collectors in 2023.
+A similar inventory was completed in 2021 and updated in 2023 for regional bike facilities.
+The Regional Sidewalk Report shows facilities and gaps by jurisdiction, by road types, and the summary of the construction of new sidewalks between 2005 and 2023. - Used RITIS to produce new tables, figures, and maps for use in the Regional Operational Characteristics Report (ROCR). - Updated the base year GIS land use data (to 2021), include Comprehensive Plan Designations. - Developed the SKATS long-range (20+ year) forecast and allocated to TAZs (Transportation Analysis Zones) in coordination with the local jurisdictions, using a Land Use Working Group. - Presented forecasts to SKATS Committees for approval and use in the MTP update. - Developed a PostgreSQL database to hold the traffic counts collected through Salem's Regional Traffic Control Center.